-Amud Stream Nature Reserve in Northern Israel offers stunning nature hikes with a lot of vegetation, lovely ponds, and history.
-Let’s begin exploring!
+Amud Stream Nature Reserve in northern Israel offers nature tracks with a lot of vegetation, lovely ponds, and history.

 Map